 Visit our Getting Started page for enrollment options

 How does the credit transfer back to my student’s school?

-Once the course has been graded, one report will be sent to the student’s home and one to the guidance counselor at the school of record.
+Once the course has been graded, one report will be emailed to the student’s home and one will be emailed to the guidance counselor at the school of record.
 The amount of credit awarded upon completion is to be determined by the student’s resident school.